gosang/gosang.github.io/content/posts/design-patterns/behavioral/state-pattern.md

 # Introduction

 In the ever-evolving landscape of software design, patterns play a crucial role in enhancing maintainability, scalability, and flexibility of code.
 One such design pattern that proves invaluable in managing state-dependent behavior is the State Pattern.
-In this blog post, we'll delve into the State Pattern, exploring its rationale, application in real-world scenarios, and its advantages and disadvantages.
+In this blog post, we'll look into the State Pattern, exploring its rationale, application in real-world scenarios, and its advantages and disadvantages.

 # What is the State Pattern?